why-shashank/JhaPad/README.md

 # JhaPad
-A command line code editor built in Rust
+A command line code editor getting built in Rust